 I'm throttling interactions based on my time spent, not a number of emails.
 If you write short and simple emails, with relatively simple answers, I can answer quite a few in a month.
 I don't have a specific limit.

-If you send me a 6-page email with attachments, I won't be able to read it.
-I'll let you know that you should simplify your question(s).
+If you send me a 6-page email with attachments, it might take me the whole hour to read the document.
+If this type of situation happens, I'll let you know that you should simplify your question(s).

 4. What happens if you think I've spent too much of your time?